RFogarty1/sim_xps_spectra/README.md

   - Go to File->Clone a repository
   - The url this time is "https://github.com/RFogarty1/sim_xps_spectra"
   - Navigate to the repository (sim_xps_spectra) we just downloaded
-  - Edit the sim_xps_spectra\shared\config_vars.py file and set "BASE_DATA_DIR_PATH" to the path to your github dir.
+  - Edit the sim_xps_spectra\shared\config_vars.py file and set "BASE_DATA_DIR_PATH" to the path to your cloned directory.
 For example mine happened to be BASE_DATA_DIR_PATH = r"C:\Users\polic\Documents\GitHub\sim_xps_spectra".
 Note we need the r in front of the quotation marks when using windows file paths to tell python not to treat the backslashes as a special escape character
   - This file editing is needed to tell the code where to find cross-sections, it will need repeating each time you update the code
   - Open the repository directory in powershell
   - python setup.py install --user